 MI Gambling to Offset Federal Cuts

-To explain the reasoning for the proposed tax increase, the FY 2027 budget proposal stated:
+To explain the reasoning for the proposed tax increase, the FY 2027 budget proposal stated that Michigan is facing growing pressure from federal changes and health care costs.

-Critics of Whitmer’s budget will likely claim that the tax changes will drive more residents to prediction markets and unregulated betting platforms.
+Critics of Whitmer’s budget will likely claim that the tax changes could drive more residents to prediction markets and unregulated betting platforms.